metalbear-co/mirrord.dev/content/docs/reference/targets.md

 ## Possible targets

+mirrord OSS supports the following Kubernetes objects as targets:
+- Pods
+- Deployments
+- Argo Rollouts

+In mirrord OSS, mirrord will always target a random pod when a workload with multiple pods is used as the remote target.

+mirrord for Teams adds support for the following workloads:
+- Jobs
+- CronJobs
+- StatefulSets

+In mirrord for Teams, mirrord will always target all pods when a workload with multiple pods is used as the remote target.

-You can either target a pod or a deployment, and you can also name a specific container in that deployment or pod to target.
-When targeting a pod without specifying a container, the first container found in that pod will be targeted.
+Both in mirrord OSS and mirrord for Teams, if you don't name any specific container to be targeted, mirrord will pick the first container from the pod spec.
+Some containers, like service mesh proxies, will be automatically ignored.
-When targeting a deployment without specifying a container, the first container of the first pod found in the deployment will be used (impersonating all pods in a deployment is supported in [mirrord for teams](/docs/teams/introduction)).

 You can specify a target namespace if the target should be found in that namespace instead of the namespace that is currently used by `kubectl`.
 See the different interfaces below for possible ways of specifying the target and its